-Dyeing Printing 1.
-By the dyeing process, dyes are applied on the whole fabric equally.
+Dyeing Printing By the dyeing process, dyes are applied on the whole fabric equally.
 By the printing process, dyes are applied on the fabric localizedly to produce desired design.
 2. Fabric, yarn and fibers are dyed by dyeing.
 2. Generally printing is done on fabric.
+In a dyeing process, dyes are applied on the both sides of the fabric.
 Dyes are applied on olnly one side of the fabric.
 No precise design is required for dyeing.
 4. Design is must for printing.
 In a dyeing process, only one dye is used.
 In a printing process, one or more dye is used.